 Policy for Filming or Recording Sessions

-The AHA does not allow audio or video recording of sessions or events without written permission from each participant on a session or event.
+The AHA does not allow audio or video recording of sessions or events without advance written permission from each participant on a session or event.
 Permission must be obtained prior to recording, not after the fact.
-To facilitate the selection of sessions by members of the media, AHA staff will contact all participants on AHA panels and ask if they would prefer not to be filmed.
-A list of sessions that may be approached for permission to record will be available from the press office.
+Some panels may have elected, in advance, to not be recorded.
+These panelists and chairs should not be approached.
+Contact firstname.lastname@example.org for a list of sessions that may not be approached for permission to record.

 AHA staff cannot release room numbers, hotel information, and/or cell phone numbers for participants in the meeting or officers of the American Historical Association.
-Journalists should therefore leave ample time to contact participants before the scheduled start of the session.
+Journalists should therefore leave ample time to contact participants before the meeting.

-Official meetings of the Association, such as the General Meeting and open forums, are open to attendance by the press.
-Normally, advance, written permission is required to audio and/or video record these events.
+Official meetings of the Association are open to attendance by the press.
+Normally, advance, written permission is required to record these events.
 Press should contact the executive director in writing (e-mail is acceptable) prior to the start of the annual meeting (Thursday, 12 noon).
 Onsite requests will be considered in a case-by-case basis.